Qu4Z/wwvim/README.md

 Use Ctrl-O/Ctrl-I to go back and forth between entries (see also :help jumplist)

-You can also use Ctrl-] (go to tag) to the same effect.
+You can also use Ctrl-] (go to tag) to go to a wiki entry.

 :r!ls writes an index of the wiki files inside the current folder to the open file.